 When you are working with an agile team where people are not co-located you still want to do valuable agile retrospectives.
-As gathering everybody in one location for the retrospective is not feasible, you need to take a different approach.
+Since gathering everybody in one location for the retrospective is not feasible, you need to take a different approach.

 Dispersed Team Questions Retrospective

-The dispersed team questions retrospective exercise is a variant of the questions-based retrospective for teams consisting of members working from different locations, for example team members working from home or working in different offices, countries or even continents.
+The dispersed team questions retrospective exercise is a variant of the questions-based retrospective for teams consisting of members working from different locations, for example, team members working from home or working in different offices, countries, or even continents.

 Suitable collaboration tools that teams can use are:

 - Zoom, Google Meet, Skype, or another audio&video connection so that the team members can hear and see each other